What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 The coming year, 2024, is a year that will help us to create the future with each thought, intention, and action we collectively take.
 Mercury, the Planet of Communication, ends its retrograde in Sagittarius on the first day of the year, infusing the cosmos with a fiery momentum as we strategize our yearly goals.
-But keep in mind that in astrology, the new year doesn’t begin until Aries Season (and in 2024 the sun enters Aries on March 19), so there’s no need to pressure yourself to create New Year’s resolutions as soon as 2024 begins.
+But keep in mind that in astrology, the new year doesn’t begin until Aries Season (and in 2024 the sun enters Aries on 19th March), so there’s no need to pressure yourself to create new year’s resolutions as soon as 2024 begins.

 AdvertisementADVERTISEMENT